ros2/design/articles/055_ros_parameter_design.md

 ## Background

 In ROS 1 the parameters were implemented in a 'blackboard model' with unrestricted read and write access from all nodes.
-The data model proved useful in many cases but there were many cases where the lack of control or ownership proved to be a problem.
+The data model proved useful in many cases, but there were many cases where the lack of control or ownership proved to be a problem.
 One of the common shortcomings was for setting parameters on drivers.
 A tool called dynamic_reconfigure was developed to service this use case.
 It provided a service based interface to interact with parameters of other nodes.